ryuuji06/machine-translation/README.md

 [1-3] started a new trend on solving this task with recurrent neural networks (RNN), approach that has become known as **neural machine translation**.
 Note that using a simple RNN to machine translation is not a trivial task, because a simple RNN outputs only a scalar or a sequence of same length as the input, which is not usually the case in text translation.
 In their works, they use networks composed of an encoder and a decoder.
 The encoder RNN processes the input sequence producing an intermediate fixed-length vector (known as context vector).
 The decoder RNN is initialized with the context vector, and outputs the translated sequence by word by word recursively, by feeding the output of each instant back to the decoder input.

-This encoder-decoder model (also called sequence-to-sequence model) has problem with long sequences: as the only information the decoder has about the input sequence is its initialization, the decoder tends to drift away from the encoder information as it iterates the output.
-To remedy this problem, [4,5] proposed some modifications of the encoder-decoder, inserting an attention mechanism.
+This **encoder-decoder** model (also called sequence-to-sequence model) has problem with long sequences: as the only information the decoder has about the input sequence is its initialization, the decoder tends to drift away from the encoder information as it iterates the output.
+To remedy this problem, [4,5] proposed some modifications of the encoder-decoder, inserting an **attention mechanism**.
 Instead of outputing only a single vector, in their approach the encoder outputs an entire sequence (context sequence).
 Then, an attention mechanism (a kind of auxiliary fully connected network) weights the context sequence so that the decoder can focus on different parts of the encoder output as it produces recursively its output.
 These approaches attained better results in the machine translation task.

-Posterior
+Posteriorly, [6] proposed the **transformer**, a network based solely on the attention mechanism that surprisingly dispenses any convolutional or recurrent structures.
+This architecture achieved the state-of-the-art performance on neural machine translation.
+In [7] you can find a more quick and informal yet very good explanation about the attention mechanisms.

 ## About the model